Understanding MCP Servers

 Choosing a Category

-When creating a bundle, pick the category that best describes the primary use case.
-If a bundle has tools from multiple categories, choose the one that represents the main purpose.
+When creating an MCP server, pick the category that best describes the primary use case.
+If an MCP server has tools from multiple categories, choose the one that represents the main purpose.

-Example: A "Sales Automation" bundle might include email tools (Email category) and CRM tools (Customer Relation category).
+Example: A "Sales Automation" MCP server might include email tools (Email category) and CRM tools (Customer Relation category).
 Choose Customer Relation since that's the primary purpose.

 Publication Status